-12. To store the built-in child restraint, fasten the shoulder belt clip and return the seat belt buckle using the fastener tapes.
-Fold up the seat belt adjustment strap (gray tab) in the seat so that the edge of the strap does not come out the raised child restraint cushion.
-Raise the child restraint cushion and reinstall the head restraint correctly by inserting the posts into the holes.
+To store the built-in child restraint, fasten the shoulder belt clip and return the seat belt buckle.
+Raise the child seat cushion.

-Before using the vehicle's seat belt, make sure the head restraint is reinstalled to its normal position.
-Do not occupy this position unless the head restraint is reinstalled as serious injury may result.
+Before using the vehicle's seat belt, make sure the head restraint is properly adjusted.

 -Types of child restraint system